 - Stimulates lipid oxidation by activating hepatic lipase

 This hormone inhibits the release of insulin and glucagon through local paracrine action.
 Somatostatin is identical to a hormone secreted by the hypothalamus, which inhibits the release of growth hormone (GH) and thyroid stimulating hormone (TSH) from the anterior pituitary.

-Master both the exocrine and endocrine histological components of the pancreas using the following quiz:
+Master both the exocrine and endocrine histological components of the pancreas using the following learning materials: